isabella232/advertising-cloud.en/help/integrations/analytics/prerequisites.md

 ## Things to Know Before You Implement

+*  The Advertising Cloud implementation team will set up the integration.

 * No additional costs are billed for this integration, nor do server calls result in additional [!DNL Analytics] or Advertising Cloud fees.

 * [!DNL Analytics for Advertising Cloud] is ad server-agnostic: a view-through or click-through may occur from any ad server, and the proper IDs are generated upon site entry.